 It can be challenging to reverse non-alcoholic fatty liver disease since there are many potential reasons, with no one more or less relevant than the others.
-However, patients with NAFLD must reduce their general body weight, eliminate excess body fat, and enhance their insulin sensitivity and blood sugar regulation.
+However, patients with NAFLD must reduce their body weight enhance their insulin sensitivity and blood sugar regulation.

 The most extreme variation of NAFLD is non-alcoholic steatohepatitis or NASH.
-Like an alcoholic fatty liver disease, NASH increases the risk of fatality by exposing one to cardiovascular diseases and develops into fibrosis (liver tissue scarring), cirrhosis, liver cancer, or liver failure.
-It can also cause early death if one fails to receive a timely liver transplant.
+Like alcoholic fatty liver disease, NASH increases the risk of fatality by exposing one to cardiovascular diseases and develops into fibrosis (liver tissue scarring), cirrhosis, liver cancer, or liver failure.

 How Long Does It Take to Reverse Fatty Liver Disease?

-Alcoholic hepatitis progressed from alcoholic fatty liver disease is reversible, but there are chances of leftover damage.
+Alcoholic hepatitis progressed from alcoholic fatty liver disease is reversible, if you stop drinking alcohol permanently.
 The recovery period will depend on the severity of your alcohol dependence.

 The HealthifyMe Note

 The recovery timeline depends on the kind of fatty liver disease you have, the stage, and whether or not you suffer from any other health conditions.
 An average period of 6 weeks to 2 months is an expected timeframe to recover from fatty liver disease.
 However, lifelong adherence to particular diet and lifestyle changes may be necessary to prevent relapse.
-However, ensure that you plan these sits under the supervision of a qualified dietitian.
+However, ensure to take the advice of a qualified dietitian.

 Ways to Reverse Fatty Liver